MauriceTXS/task-d_3NodeKafkaZookeeper/README.md

 1. Download from this repo
 2. Open a command prompt and cd into the folder
 3. `docker-compose up`
-4. Update the local hosts file
+4. Update the local hosts file.
 The location of the file for Unix user is at /etc/hosts and for Windows user is at C:\Windows\System32\drivers\etc\hosts
 ```
 Add into the host file "127.0.0.1	kafka-1 kafka-2 kafka-3 zookeeper-1 zookeeper-2 zookeeper-3"
 ```